frvfrvr/frvfrvr/README.md

 ### Hi there 👋
 ### Name's FRVFRVR! the last four letters are pronounced "forever"

-Forking some stuff to work on motion tracking app in the future.

 *also my name is Francis*

 Forking some stuff to work on motion tracking play-to-earn app in the future inspired by Just Dance and Wii Fit.🌱